fitzgen/libfuzzer/README.md

 ## Updating libfuzzer from upstream

 ```
-./update-libfuzzer.sh <llvm/compiler-rt SHA1>
+./libfuzzer-sys/update-libfuzzer.sh <llvm/compiler-rt SHA1>
 ```

 ## License

-All files in `libfuzzer` directory are licensed NCSA.
+All files in the `libfuzzer-sys/upstream` directory are licensed NCSA.

 Everything else is dual-licensed Apache 2.0 and MIT.